cogentcore/core/text/textcore/README.md

 ## TODO

+* listgrid mouse selection is off with new rowheight paradigm

 * even fixed elements with no scroll can be pulled down with scrolling, for the "pull down refresh" action; animation restores to prior location

 * dialog shadows are accumulating: BlitBox nil image is not filling most likely.